hansgundlach/Arduino-Laser-Security/README.md

 # Arduino-Laser-Security
-Several arduino projects and codes code for my arduino laser trip-wire using twilio
+Code for several arduino projects including for my laser trip-wire.
+Tripwire uses laser and photoresistor and sends an sms via twilio.
+Modify phone_sketch/phone_sketch to your particular twilio account.